rock-core/autobuild/README.txt

-Copyright (c) 2006-2011 Sylvain Joyeux <sylvain.joyeux@m4x.org> and contributors
+Copyright (c) 2006-2013 Sylvain Joyeux <sylvain.joyeux@m4x.org> and contributors

 * http://rock-robotics.org

-This work is licensed under the GPLv2 license.
+This work is licensed under the BSD license.
 See License.txt for details

 == What's autobuild ?
 Autobuild imports, configures, builds and installs various kinds of software packages.